 Once they’ve been dipped, the forms are heated to help dry the nitrile into the correct shape.
 They may also be exposed to chlorine (which would make them easier to take off) or coated with polymer (which lubricates them).

 After coatings are added, the gloves are stripped from their molds.
 This is usually done by human workers, since nitrile is stickier than latex.

-Every glove batch undergoes two tests: a test to ensure it meets regulatory requirements, and a batch test to ensure quality.
 The regulatory tests ensure that a glove is safe enough to warrant a medical rating (the highest safety rating a glove can achieve), while batch tests ensure quality aligned with standards set by the American Society for Testing and Materials (ASTM).